 Yes.
-I realize that not everyone has a 3D printer of their own and that some of them will use 3Dhubs.com or other methods to contact local printing services where figures can be printed-to-order for a fee.
+I realize that not everyone has a 3D printer of their own and that some of them will use print-to-order services that charge a fee and make a profit from these services.
 That is fine under the following conditions:

 - It's not a job lot intended for resale.
-(If somebody asks you to print 25 Quarks, you can bet they are planning on selling them on to somebody, and while I can't stop you from doing so, know that it will probably spell the death of this project if word gets out.)
+(If somebody asks you to print 25 Quarks, you can bet they are planning on selling them online, and while I can't stop you from doing so, know that it will probably spell the death of this project if word gets out.)

-- You aren't printing the figures yourself and then encouraging people to buy them.
-(That's just selling, even if you print-to-order other stuff)
+- You aren't printing the figures yourself "on spec" and then encouraging people to buy them from you.
+(That's just selling, even if you also print-to-order other stuff)